Out of This World (British TV series)

 Out of This World is a British science fiction anthology television series made by the ITV franchise ABC Weekend TV for ITV.
 It was broadcast on ITV in 1962.
 A spin-off from the Armchair Theatre anthology series, each episode was introduced by the actor Boris Karloff.
 Many of the episodes were adaptations of stories by science fiction writers including Isaac Asimov, Philip K. Dick and Clifford D. Simak.
-The series is described by the British Film Institute as a precursor to the BBC science fiction anthology series Out of the Unknown, which was produced by Out of This World creator Irene Shubik after she left ABC.
-(Only one episode exists today and is available on DVD.)
+The series is described by the British Film Institute as a precursor to the BBC science fiction anthology series Out of the Unknown, which was created and produced by Out of This World creator Irene Shubik after she left ABC.

+Only one episode, "Little Lost Robot", exists today and is available on DVD.
+Two of the missing episodes, "Cold Equations" and "Impostor", have surviving audio soundtracks, which are also available on DVD.
+The "Cold Equations" soundtrack is complete, but the "Impostor" soundtrack is incomplete and runs at approximately 44 minutes.

 Origins

 Series creator Irene Shubik joined ABC Television as a story editor on the anthology series Armchair Theatre under producer Sydney Newman in 1960.
 A science fiction fan since her university days, Shubik approached Newman during the summer of 1961 with the notion of making a science fiction version of Armchair Theatre, similar to the Armchair Mystery Theatre spin-off that specialised in crime and mystery stories.
-Shubik had already commissioned several science fiction tinged scripts for Armchair Theatre such as "The Omega Mystery" and "The Ship That Couldn't Stop".
+Shubik had already commissioned several borderline science fiction scripts for Armchair Theatre such as "The Omega Mystery" and "The Ship That Couldn't Stop".
 However, the production that acted as a template for what would become Out of This World was "Murder Club", an adaptation of Robert Sheckley’s short story The Seventh Victim, starring Richard Briers, that aired under the Armchair Theatre banner on 3 December 1961.
 Also around this time the BBC had scored a notable hit with the science fiction thriller A for Andromeda.